pollen-robotics/reachy2-docs/content/getting-started/safety-first/safety-guidelines.md

 ### Workspace and Positioning

 - **Clear Workspace**: Maintain enough space around Reachy for quick movement.
 Avoid positioning yourself or others between Reachy and walls or furniture.
-- **Safety Bubble:** Maintain a "safety bubble" around Reachy to prevent unintended contact or injury.
+- **Safety Bubble**: Maintain a "safety bubble" around Reachy to prevent unintended contact or injury.
 This bubble should extend at least **1 meter** on all sides during operation, with the exception of the front, where closer interaction is allowed for specific tasks.
 However, no one should ever stand or move within **1 meter** behind the robot, as it lacks rear sensors to detect obstacles or individuals, increasing the risk of accidents, especially during teleoperation.
-- **Avoid Close Contact** : Never place your head, hands, or other body parts beneath Reachy’s arms or torso, especially when in motion.
+- **Avoid Close Contact**: Never place your head, hands, or other body parts beneath Reachy’s arms or torso, especially when in motion.
-- **Pinch Point Awareness :** When handling or manipulating Reachy, be cautious of pinch points between its joints and moving parts.
+- **Pinch Point Awareness**: When handling or manipulating Reachy, be cautious of pinch points between its joints and moving parts.
 To reduce the risk of injury, it is strongly recommended to wear protective gloves during any manual interaction with the robot.

 ### Handling Objects with Reachy